ibm-cloud-docs/cloud-databases-gen2/at-events.md

 # Activity tracking events for {{site.data.keyword.databases-for}}
 {: #at_events}

-{{site.data.keyword.cloud}} services, such as {{site.data.keyword.databases-for}}, generate activity tracking events.
+{{site.data.keyword.cloud}} services, such as {{site.data.keyword.databases-for}}, generate activity tracking events that capture changes to the state of a service.
+These events help you identify critical actions, investigate unusual activity, and support audit and compliance efforts.
 {: shortdesc}

-Activity tracking events report on activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
-You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
+With [{{site.data.keyword.atracker_full}}](/docs/atracker?topic=atracker-about), you can direct these events to specific destinations by configuring targets and routes, giving you control over how auditing data is collected and where it is sent.
+This enables timely investigation of abnormal activity, supports security and compliance needs, and helps meet regulatory audit requirements.

-You can use **{{site.data.keyword.atracker_full}}**, a platform service, to route auditing events in your account to destinations of your choice by configuring targets and routes that define where activity tracking events are sent.
-For more information, see [About {{site.data.keyword.atracker_full_notm}}](/docs/atracker?topic=atracker-about).
+You need an [{{site.data.keyword.logs_full}}](https://cloud.ibm.com/observability/logging) instance to visualize and alert on events that are generated in your account and routed by {{site.data.keyword.atracker_full_notm}}.

-You can use **{{site.data.keyword.logs_full}}** to visualize and alert on events that are generated in your account and routed by {{site.data.keyword.atracker_full_notm}} to an {{site.data.keyword.logs_full_notm}} instance.
+{: note}

 ## Locations where activity tracking events are generated
 {: #at-locations}